Alcohol and Christmas: tips

 - Avoid topping drinks up: you may lose count of how many you have had.

 - Try to alternate water or a non-alcoholic alternative with your alcoholic drinks, or try a non-alcoholic cocktail for a refreshing change.

 - Learn how to say no and encourage your friends to be supportive.
-Nominate yourself as the designated driver if you wish to avoid alcohol.

 - Remember that some beverages will contain more than one standard drink: take this into account when calculating your intake for the evening, particularly if you are driving.